jizel/snap-im-tests/tests/README.md

 For this reason there are so called _Tomcat deployment strategies_.
 There are three Tomcat deployment strategies:

-* `DEPLOYORFAIL`

-    deploy or fail - If module is already deployed, whole deployment fails.
+* `DEPLOYORFAIL` - deploy or fail - If module is already deployed, whole deployment fails.
-* `DEPLOYORSKIP`

-    deploy or skip - If such module is already deployed, that deployment is skipped.
+* `DEPLOYORSKIP` - deploy or skip - If such module is already deployed, that deployment is skipped.
-* `DEPLOYORREDEPLOY`

-    deploy or redeploy - If such module is already deployed - it is undeployed and deployed again - otherwise it is just deployed.
+* `DEPLOYORREDEPLOY` -deploy or redeploy - If such module is already deployed - it is undeployed and deployed again - otherwise it is just deployed.

 Default deployment strategy is `DEPLOYORREDEPLOY` so all already deployed modules to be deployed are undeloyed and deployed again.
 You can override this strategy by setting `tomcatDeploymentStrategy` variable with value of strategy you want.